 The stigma associated with epilepsy is partially due to a lack of understanding of the disorder.
 By teaching children basic facts about epilepsy, Sail For Epilepsy will start a foundation of knowledge that will lead to more compassion and empathy.
 Phil also seeks to inspire young people with epilepsy by sharing his personal journey and a positive message of focusing on what you can do despite epilepsy, rather than focusing on the limitations.
 This presentation can be tailored for the age group and a nautical activity can be included.
 Ideal venues include schools, sailing clubs, and civic groups.

-Bringing together key local community members for an evening of networking and cultivation can be supplemented by a brief presentation about Phil’s journey with epilepsy, the Sail For Epilepsy mission, some inspirational stories of our Virtual Shipmates, and ways that the community can support those effected by epilepsy.
+Bringing together key local community members for an evening of networking and cultivation can be supplemented by a brief presentation about Phil’s journey with epilepsy, the Sail For Epilepsy mission, some inspirational stories of our Virtual Shipmates, and ways that the community can support those affected by epilepsy.
 This event would primarily be for the benefit of the local host organization and can be customized to best fit the intended audience and needs of the host.

 Sleep While Sailing Solo Offshore – A Brain-Based Guide to Napping